starlocke/drupal-talk/README.txt

 ===========
 A site holder may wish to display comments for a certain node type in a separate talk tab

-This module is designed to work with Drupal 5.x.
+This module works with Drupal 6.x.

 INSTALLATION
 ============